 The Chronicler has warm words of praise for most of his elder relations: "fair ladies and wise"; "a very fair lady"; "an honourable lady and devout"; "a fair lady, wise and honourable, who ended her days in a convent"; "the most fair lady Caracosa, excellent in prudence and sagacity, who ruled her house most wisely after her husband's death."
 There was evidently a definitely religious note in the family, though this, in good medieval society, was perfectly consistent with the fact that our chronicler's father had a son by a concubine named Rechelda (54).
 He had also three legitimate sons.
-First came Guido, by a first wife, "the lady Ghisla of the family de' Marsioli, who were of old, noble, and powerful men in the city of Parma.
+First came Guido, by a first wife, "the lady Ghisla of the family de' Marsioli, who were of old noble and powerful men in the city of Parma.
 They dwelt in the lower part of the Piazza Vecchia, hard by the Bishop's Palace; whereof I have seen a great multitude, and certain of them were clad in robes of scarlet, more especially such as were judges.
 They were also kinsfolk of mine own through my mother, who was daughter to the Lord Gerardo di Cassio, a comely old man, who died (as I think) at the age of one hundred years.
-He had three sons, the lord Gerardo, who wrote the Book of Composition, for he was an excellent writer of the more noble style; the lord Bernardo, who was a man of no learning, but simple and pure; and the lord Ugo, who was a man of learning, judge and assessor.
-He was a man of great mirth, and went ever with the Podestas to act as their advocate " (55).
+He had three sons; the lord Gerardo, who wrote the Book of Composition, for he was an excellent writer of the more noble style; the Lord Bernardo, who was a man of no learning, but simple and pure; and the Lord Ugo, who was a man of learning, judge and assessor. was a man of great mirth, and went ever with the Podestas to act as their advocate" (55).
 This eldest brother Guido married into a greater family still.
-"My brother Guido was a married man in his worldly life, and a father, and a judge; and afte wards he became a priest and a preacher in the Order of the Friars Minor.
-His wife was of the Baratti, who boast that they are of the lineage of the Countess Matilda, and that in the service of the Commune of Parma forty knights of their house go forth to war" It was natural, therefore, that our chronicler, as he tells us (38).on another page, should have owed special reverence to the great protectress of the Church whom Dante also set on so high a pinnacle.
-When Guido became a friar, his wife entered a convent, and their only daughter was that Agnes, for whom, in her Franciscan convent of Parma, Salimbene wrote his Chronicle. (/ It is noteworthy that of the sixty-two persons who are named in this genealogy, no less than fourteen became monks, friars, or nuns, while five were knights and three judges.
+"My brother Guido was a married man in his worldly life, and a father, and a judge; and afterwards he became a priest and a preacher in the Order of the Friars His wife was of the Baratti, who boast that they are of the lineage of the Countess Matilda, and that in the service of the Commune of Parma forty knights of their house go forth to war" (38).
+It was natural, therefore, that our chronicler, as he tells us on another page, should have owed special reverence to the great protectress of the Church whom Dante also set on so high a pinnacle, if we are to accept the almost unanimous opinion of the early commentators.
+When Guido became a friar, his wife entered a convent, and their only daughter was that Agnes for whom, in her Franciscan convent of Parma, Salimbene wrote part at least, of his Chronicle.
+It is noteworthy that of the sixty-two persons who are named in this genealogy, no less than fourteen became monks, friars, or nuns, while five were knights and three were judges.